 - Graduate from high school.

-- Enroll in a University System of Georgia (USG) or Technical College System of Georgia (TCSG) institution or an eligible private postsecondary institution of their choice.
+- Enroll in a HOPE-eligible University System of Georgia (USG), Technical College System of Georgia (TCSG), or private postsecondary institution of their choice.

 REACH Georgia is invested in student achievement.
 We want to see you succeed and will be there every step of the way.
 Contact the REACH Coordinator in your school system today to find out if you are eligible to become a REACH Scholar and get on the road to success!